ps2dev/ps2-packer/README.md

     -p packer      sets a packer name. lzma by default.
     -s stub        sets another uncruncher stub. stub/lzma-1d00-stub by default, or stub/lzma-0088-stub when using alternative packing.
-    -r reload      sets a reload base of the stub.
-Beware, that will only works with the special asm stubs.
     -a align       sets section alignment.
 16 by default.
 Any value accepted.
                       However, here is a list of alignments to know:
 		1 - no alignment, risky, shouldn't work.